blaenk/site/input/notes/play.markdown

 # JSON

-Play's `play.api.libs.json.Json`{.path} module contains support for JSON.
+Play's <span class="path">play.api.libs.json.Json</span> module contains support for JSON.
 Default types can be converted to JSON with the `toJson` method resulting in a `JsValue`, which can be converted to a string with the `stringify` method.
 The response methods such as `Ok` know about `JsValue` and automatically set the `Content-Type` header to `application/json`.
 The JSON types include:

 * `JsString`
 * `JsNumber`